teamoutofbounds/joint-project/documentation/SQAP/Record-collections-maintenance-and-retention.md

 ## 12.1.
 Quality Assurance Tracking Database

+This section is not applicable to our project, so it won't be developed.

 ## 12.2.
 Quality Assurance Repository

 The QAT will have at its disposal a repository located in the gitHub web page.
 There